Spontaneous pneumothorax can also occur in otherwise healthy people. The following factors increase the risk:

 Langerhans cell histiocytosis (LCH)

-- LCH is not hereditary and is often caused by smoking.
+- LCH is not hereditary and is often caused by smoking, however mutations in the gene BRAF are found in around one half of LCH tumours.

 - LCH is an autoimmune disease which causes the immune system to produce too many Langerhans histiocytic cells.
 These cells clump together in the lung to form tumours, and attack healthy lung tissue, causing cysts to form.